auroraGPT-ANL/inference-gateway/docs/admin-guide/index.md

 Setting up FIRST involves two main components:

+1. **Globus Setup**: The applications and clients that communicate with Globus services
-1. **Gateway Setup**: The central API service that handles authentication and routing
+2. **Gateway Setup**: The central API service that handles authentication and routing
-2. **Inference Backend Setup**: The actual inference servers where models run
+3. **Inference Backend Setup**: The actual inference servers where models run

 These can be deployed independently and connected together through configuration.